From Audacity Development Manual

 We welcome donations to support Audacity development.

 Does Audacity contain any spyware, malware or adware?

 No, if you always download Audacity from our site http://audacity.sourceforge.net.
 Please review independent verification of the Audacity software by visiting the virustotal.com search page, entering "audacity" (without quotes) in the search box and clicking the "Search it!" button.
 Visit siteadvisor.com to view the report for http://audacity.sourceforge.net.

-Audacity is always completely free and open source.
+Audacity is always completely free and open source when downloaded from us.
 It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.

 Nonetheless, virus checkers can occasionally report false positives for the Audacity installer for Windows (.exe).
 This can happen because Audacity uses a compressed installer.
 Some anti-virus programs can also block installers if you run them from temporary space.
 Try downloading the installer to your Desktop and running it from there.
 If you are concerned about the safety of the installer, please feel free to download the zip version of Audacity and check that for viruses.
 Please report false positives about Audacity to the supplier of the security program so they can update their virus definitions.

 Also, SmartScreen filter in recent versions of Internet Explorer (IE) may complain that Audacity is not "commonly downloaded" and ask you to confirm the download.
 This warning is normal and will only occur (if at all) with a new Audacity release or download.
 The warning occurs because (in addition to checking a list of known malware), IE checks a Microsoft database of files that are "well known and downloaded by many Internet Explorer users".
 For more help, please see the SmartScreen FAQ.